 Apparent Lack of Injury

 It may seem to you that you are fine and have not been injured.
 Regardless of how you currently feel, this may or may not be the case.
 You may not learn of injuries until after multiple medical examinations with various specialists.
-Injuries such as internal bleeding, hairline fractures, post-traumatic stress disorder (PTSD), and whiplash may not be immediately obvious.
+Injuries such as internal bleeding, hairline fractures, post-traumatic stress disorder (PTSD) or emotional distress, and whiplash may not be immediately obvious.
 You want to maintain a consistent message regarding any injuries you sustained as a result of the crash.
 Let the trained medical experts determine the extent of any injuries, and let your legal team handle the presentation of these facts.

 Similar to speaking about apparent lack of injury to your person, also avoid making any statements regarding damage to your vehicle or property.
 While you may still be able to drive your vehicle, and while it may appear unaffected, this may not actually be the case.
 Until a thorough evaluation is performed, any details regarding damage or lack thereof are speculation at best.
 Statements that imply there was no damage may hurt your case in the long run, especially if costly damages are discovered later on.